MinchinWeb/seafoam/README.rst

 If a value is given below, this represents the effective default value.
 If no value is given, the effective default value is `None`.

-If you are using this theme on a subsite (i.e a directory of the "main site"), look at ``MENUITEMS_2``, ``MENUITEMS_2_AT``, and ``MENUITEMS_2_AT_LINK`` settings.
+If you are using this theme on a sub-site (i.e a directory of the "main site"), look at ``MENUITEMS_2``, ``MENUITEMS_2_AT``, and ``MENUITEMS_2_AT_LINK`` settings.